berndkuennen/lint_trilogy/Readme.md

 # Lint Trilogy

 ## TL;DR
-This project provides some tools to lint your YAML or JSON via HTTP requests, including a comfortable form based HTML page and some simple POST interfaces which are returning the result e.g. as JSON or CSV.
+This project provides some tools to lint your YAML, XML or JSON via HTTP requests, including a comfortable form based HTML page and some simple POST interfaces which are returning the result e.g. as JSON or CSV.

-## Where to lint my YAML - securely?
+## Where to lint my YAML/XML/JSON - securely?
 I quite often write YAML or JSON  files and I find it handy to check it at (yaml|json)lint.com.
 But sometimes there's sensible data in the YAML that should not be given to a third party - so I decided to write my own xxxxlint webservice.

 Technically it's a flask/uwsgi webserver with some python scripts, based on the tiangolo/uwsgi-nginx-flask docker image.
 There's a form for comfortably entering and editing the YAML, including automatic resizing and line numbering.